emmamartins/FlashBootstrap/README.md

 ### Redirect

-It's possible to redirect to a different URL before displaying a message.
+It is possible to redirect to a different URL before displaying a message.
 For example, redirecting from **checklogin** back to a form **login**, (and displaying an error message) so a user can correct an error - **subjected to pytonik developers**.

 ![Error Message](https://pytonik.com/public/assets/home/img/Flashbootstrap.gif)